qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Data Types and Values

-Within the Adaptive Profile, defining local variables is supported via reading mid-circuit measurements via (**Bullet 2**) or by classical instructions and calls (**Bullet 5**) if a backend supports these features.
-This implies the
+Within the Adaptive Profile, local variables are created when reading mid-circuit measurements (**Bullet 2**) or to store classical computations (**Bullet 5**) if supported.
+This implies the following:
-following:

 - Variables of boolean type may be defined, even if the backend supports none of the optional extensions to the Adaptive Profile.